n9jr/FRG-100CTL/README.md

 The files are:
 FRG-100CTL.ino            The Arduino sketch for use in the Arduino IDE to compile the program and upload to the ESP32.
-FRG-100CTL_gerbers.zip    Gerber files for fabricating the PCB.
+FRG-100CTL_Gerbers.zip    Gerber files for fabricating the PCB.
+FRG-100CTL_Schematic.pdf  Circuit schematic diagram.
+FRG-100CTL_BOM.pdf        Bill of Materials